Baronda: Heritage listing

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 Baronda is of state significance for its associations with its original client, Professor David Yencken, an outstanding advocate for protection of both natural and cultural environments in Australia, and for being the site of some of the early formative meetings of the Australian Heritage Commission of which Yencken was the founding chair.

 The house is also of State significance as an admired domestic design by architect Graeme Gunn, one of his few major design works located outside Victoria.
 Gunn, one of Australia's most distinguished architects, has been the winner of many architectural awards including several Australian Institute of Architects bronze medals (the highest building award given by the Victorian Chapter) and the Australian Institute of Architects Gold Medal (the highest designer award given by the national chapter).

 The house is also of significance for its association with the famous Australian landscape artist, Fred Williams, who worked on his "Baronda" series when staying at the house.
 Some of these gouache drawings are held by the British Museum.

 The property also has associations of local significance with early settlers including the Russell family who emigrated from Ireland and the Otton and Jauncey families.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-Baronda is of state significance for its aesthetic qualities as an innovative, Modern Movement house in a superb, remote coastal location of great scenic beauty.
-The Baronda residence is a distinguished early example of the work of leading Australian architect Graeme Gunn, whose design was experimental but accomplished in using natural materials with minimalist detailing, and ecologically sensitive in drawing its materials from the local environment.
-It is remarkable in its sculptural manipulation of the living spaces in the form of a geometric spiral with rectangular projections, while maximising views to surrounding bush, lagoon and ocean.
+Baronda is of state significance for its qualities as an innovative, Modern Movement house in a scenic, remote coastal location.
+The Baronda residence is an early example of the work of Australian architect Graeme Gunn, whose design used natural materials with minimalist detailing, and was ecologically sensitive in drawing its materials from the local environment.
+It is notable in its sculptural manipulation of the living spaces in the form of a geometric spiral with rectangular projections, while maximizing views of surrounding bush, lagoon and ocean.

-Baronda shows development of the aesthetic theme of spotted gum log construction initiated by fellow Melbourne architect Robin Boyd in his construction of the Black Dolphin Motel nearby in Merimbula in 1958, but in a new and inventive combination, and in a much more beautiful location.
+Baronda shows development of the theme of spotted gum log construction initiated by Melbourne architect Robin Boyd in his construction of the Black Dolphin Motel nearby in Merimbula in 1958.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.